Kabourlix/Kabourlix.github.io/_posts/2022-07-01-holoLens2Debug.md

 ---

-In this tutorial we will see how to debug efficiently project made with Unity for UWP (especially for HoloLens 2).
-Some solutions provided could work with any UWP project but it has only been tested with HoloLens 2.
+In this article, I will present you a few ways on how to debug efficiently project made with Unity for UWP (especially for HoloLens 2).
+Some of the solutions provided could work with any UWP project but it has only been tested with HoloLens 2.
+These solutions are probably not optimal but may be a start for your own imagination.

 ## The virtual console
 The first solution I bring to you is the more simple but less elegant.
 It consists in **creating a virtual console debugger directly into your project**.
 Therefore, when you test you prototype you could have a visual access to the `Debug.Log()` and so on messages.
 All of this directly with the headset on.